HDR/GBFlasher-Micro/readme.md

 | R4 | ERJ-PB3D1001V | 1K |
 | R5 | NTR06B1002DTRF | 10K |
 | XTAL1 | ECS-60-32-5PXDN-TR | 6MHz 0603 Crystal |

+**1.1 Changelog:**

+- Added indicators for the chips and header to make the pcb easier to assemble

+- Added indicator for LED positioning

+- Reduced pcb height by 0.3mm

+- Fixed positioning of cartridge reader guide holes

+- Renamed IC1 and IC3 to make more sense